-- 7.8 In addition, the following subjects will be excluded from the GPA calculation: - (i) Exempted subjects - (ii) Ungraded subjects - (iii) Incomplete subjects - (iv) Subjects for which credit transfer have been approved without any grade assigned - (v) Subjects from which a student have been allowed to withdraw (i.e. those with the grade 'W') - 7.9 Subject which has been given an "S" subject grade, i.e. absent from examination, will be included in the GPA calculation and will be counted as "zero" grade point.
-GPA is an indicator of overall performance and is capped at 4.0.
+- 7.8 In addition, the following subjects will be excluded from the GPA calculation:- - (i) Exempted subjects - (ii) Ungraded subjects - (iii) Incomplete subjects - (iv) Subjects for which credit transfer have been approved, but without any grade assigned2 - (v) Subjects from which a student have been allowed to withdraw (i.e. those with the grade 'W') - 7.9 Subject which has been given an "S" code, i.e. absent from assessment, will be included in the GPA calculation and will be counted as "zero" grade point.
+GPA is thus the unweighted cumulative average calculated for a student, for all relevant subjects taken from the start of the programme to a particular reference point of time.
+GPA is an indicator of overall performance, and ranges from 0.00 to 4.30 from 2020/21.